jplsek/Basic-CMS-Project/README.md

 4. Put the "cms" folder into the docroot (or everything).

-5. Change the settings according your setup in /cms/settings.php AND /cms/aSettings.php
+5. Change the settings according your setup in /cms/settings.php

 6. You should use index.php in the root (NOT cms) for how to set up the 'blogging' portion.
 However, right now, this isn't very clear...